Becksteinlab/lammps/doc/src/fix_nh.rst

 acquire ghost atoms around a processor's irregular-shaped subdomain.
 For extreme values of tilt, LAMMPS may also lose atoms and generate an error.

+The *isochoric* keyword allows to maintain constant volume during NPT simulations.
+This means that the dimensions not coupled to a barostat are used to compensate the strain induced on barostated dimensions.
+If one dimension is coupled to a barostat, then the remaining dimensions are scaled by the same multiplicative factor so that the volume stays constant.
+If two dimensions are coupled to barostats, then the remaining dimension is scaled so that the volume stays constant.
+It is not possible to use this keyword if all the dimensions are coupled to barostats or if none if them is coupled to barostats.
+In the case of 2d simulations, only x and y dimensions can be used to maintain a constant surface.
+If you want to perform strain with constant volume, the :doc:`fix deform <fix_deform>` command using *volume* keyword is more likely to suit your needs.

 The *fixedpoint* keyword specifies the fixed point for barostat volume changes.
 By default, it is the center of the box.
 Whatever point is